Communities

 As for "bias", why would you expect a tool purpose-built to do a specific task to not be better at that task than tools not purpose-built for that task?
 The "problem" with pipx is that it is not able to or trying to solve the same problems that pip or apt are trying to solve.

-jmathew‭ wrote 9 months ago
+jmathew‭ wrote over 1 year ago

 The first few paragraphs are not biased and were useful to me: a non-biased observer with knowledge of python and pip, but new to pipx.
 It puts the statements in your question into context.
 For example, I thought it was indeed strange that they talked about PyPi being an "app store" as suggested in your question, but the quote from the answer clarified it was a loose analogy.
 I could've read the links but its good to have that in the answer as it is directly relevant to the question.